The Best Windbreaker Jackets Fully Reviewed

 Every company utilizes different innovations, features, and fabrics to cater to different activities all with the goal of blocking the wind.
 Some ventilation features may be well suited towards biking or running, while others specifically for climbing or backpacking.
-It is important to know what uses you expect out of a jacket before buying one so that you can find the jacket suited to you and all of your activities.
+It is important to know which features you expect out of a jacket before buying one so that you can find the jacket suited to you and all of your activities.
 Jackets can be labeled as specialized for rock climbers, but still not be perfectly tailored to where you climb, but another running jacket may be.
 Even such different activities like triathlons and bird watching can be combined into a jackets features to suit your needs.

 Key features to look for:

 - Packable- Can the jacket fold and store in a small area to save space backpacking or to hang it on your harness while rock climbing?